 With everything that’s on your plate around the holidays, it’s typical for your schedule to change, including your counseling and support group days.
 But this is a time when you want to actually increase the number of meetings you go to and spend more time talking with your counselor, says Holiner.

-Around the holidays, we also find all kinds of excuses to stop taking care of ourselves—stress, busyness, saying, ‘it’s too cold out to exercise.’
-But physical activity is one of the best ways to control stress and can keep relapses at bay.
-And it’s not just about fitting in exercise: Remembering to eat, skipping fattening holiday foods and getting enough sleep all reduce stress and protect your self-esteem—helping you to avoid a relapse, he adds.
+Around the holidays, we also find all kinds of excuses to stop taking care of ourselves.
+These may include stress, being busy, or saying, ‘It’s too cold out to exercise.’
+But physical activity is one of the best ways to control stress and help prevent relapses.
+And it’s not just about fitting in exercise: Remembering to eat, skipping unhealthy holiday foods, and getting enough sleep all reduce stress and protect your self-esteem.
+These can all help youavoid a relapse, Holiner adds.

 Taking care of yourself also means sticking to a routine.
 Schedule healthy activities like gym time and meal prep, along with enough counseling sessions and support group meetings.
-If you’re facing a high-risk situation in the near future, include a plan for how you’ll stay sober at that event: which people you’ll avoid, what time you’ll leave, how you’ll answer questions from nosy relatives, how you’ll help the host if you need a distraction.
+If you’re facing a high-risk situation in the near future, include a plan for how you’ll stay sober at that event.
+Think about which people you’ll avoid, what time you’ll leave, how you’ll answer questions from nosy relatives, and how you’ll help the host if you need a distraction.

 Another way to keep your stress level down?
 “Avoid setting unrealistic expectations for yourself,” says Holiner.
 “Let go of the pressure to create this perfect holiday.
 Stop overemphasizing the gifts, the decorating, the meals.
 Remember that the people matter most.”